 I can remember sitting with our elders trying to sort through what happened.
 Did we say something wrong?
 No. Was this God’s judgment on some hidden dungeon of sin?
 Not that we could tell.
 So the elders sent me off to think and pray and pretty much do whatever I needed to do to discover what in the world happened.

-Your Church Needs A Leadership Pipeline
+You Need A Church Leadership Pipeline

 I’ll skip the details of that six-month research project, but I’ll share with you what I found out.
-When it was all said and done, our church needed a leadership pipeline.
+When it was all said and done, we needed a church leadership pipeline.
 And if you are a pastor or church leader who feels stuck, stressed, frustrated, confused or just slap worn out by the demands of leading your church, here are eight reasons why you need a leadership pipeline in your church:

 - You want your church to grow.
 Whether you want deeper roots or more fruit in your church, healthy things grow.
-A leadership pipeline provides a framework for your church to grow.
+A church leadership pipeline provides a framework for your church to grow.

 - You can’t keep up.
 The pace of your life is becoming increasingly unmanageable.
 Important things like sermon preparation and caring for people is falling by the wayside.
-A leadership pipeline builds a team around you so you can focus on work that matters most.
+A church leadership pipeline builds a team around you so you can focus on work that matters most.

 - You need a simple and sustainable system.
 Every church develops leaders.
 But most of our leadership development systems collapse under the weight of trying to do too much.
-A leadership pipeline makes recruiting, training, and evaluating leaders consistent and attainable.
+A leadership pipeline makes recruiting, training, and evaluating church leaders consistent and attainable.

 - Leaders should consistently improve.
 No leader arrives fully formed and completely mature.
 Everyone should expect every leader’s skills, character, and knowledge to grow.
-A leadership pipeline clearly identifies what growth should look like and provide a path for that development to take place.
+A church leadership pipeline clearly identifies what growth should look like and provide a path for that development to take place.

 - Leaders need to be prepared for new roles and responsibilities.
 Most churches invite people to lead and expect them to know what to do.
 This leads to stressed out leaders and underperforming teams.
-A leadership pipeline intentionally helps leaders transition well into new roles and responsibilities.
+A church leadership pipeline intentionally helps leaders transition well into new roles and responsibilities.

-- You’re tired of guessing at developing leaders.
+- You’re tired of guessing at developing church leaders.
 You’ve read books, been to conferences, watched videos - you have a lifetime of ideas about what it takes to develop leaders.
 But all of those other opportunities have left your wheels spinning.
 A leadership pipeline gives you traction to add more leaders, build up existing leaders and create space for everyone to do their best work.

 Does Your Church Have A Leadership Pipeline?